 Kitty and Cedric returned to the tiki bar with their empty glasses.
-They looked out over the placid water of the Opal Pit.
+They looked out over the inky, placid water of the Opal Pit.

 Kitty pointed.
 “This is where Eduardo rose to the surface each time.”
-She pointed at the side opposite the waterfall.
+She pointed at the side opposite from the waterfall.

 Cedric nodded.
 “A small tunnel leads to the Blue Hole pond from there…” His eyes narrowed.
 “It’s not deep.
 You can swim through, but it gives me the creeps.”